d-bl/GroundForge/Examples.md

 Various pages scattered around the web provide examples of patterns collected with different lines of approach.
-Each resource has individual examples, sections or pages on families of stitches such as bias, Milanese fish and lotus, spiders and just fancy examples.
+Each resource has individual examples, sections or pages on families of stitches such as spiders, bias and Milanese fish or lotus.
 In one or two steps the examples link to the main [GroundForge] page with applicable values in the parameter form.